The motorcycle industry is constantly evolving, which b […]

 Motorcycle Suspension Explained

-The primary goal of motorcycle suspension is to keep vehicle tires in contact with the ground.
-Without proper suspension, tires would lose traction when encountering bumps, dips or other ground imperfections.
+The primary goal of Motorcycle Rear Shock Absorber is to keep vehicle tires in contact with the ground.
+Without proper suspension, tires would lose traction when encountering bumps, dips, or other ground imperfections.
 We can’t forget about braking, acceleration, or cornering forces either.

 Motorcycle suspensions use a spring and damper combination to isolate the chassis and rider from road imperfections.
 On-road motorcycle suspension systems work to minimize the effect of potholes, bumps, cornering, and acceleration/deceleration forces.
 Off-road motorcycle suspension systems handle roots, rocks, jumps, ledges, and more.